samvaughton/laravel4-datatables/README.md

 )
 ```

-This is a static column that appends an edit button onto every row, it utilises the customers ID from the `$row` array.
+This is a static column that appends an edit button onto every row, it utilises the customers `id` from the `$row` array.
 You may be wondering what the `$originalRow` is for, this is an untouched row that contains every column from your
 select statement.
-If we were to modify the ID column and set the value to `null` then this actions column would return
+Using the above code, if we were to modify the `id` column and set the value to `null` then this
+processor would return:

     <a href="/customer/edit/">Edit</a>

-As we have already modified the ID previously, in this case we could utilise the `$originalRow` to get the unaltered
+Due to the `id` column being modified before this one.
+Here we could utilise `$originalRow['id']` to get the unaltered
 value.

 *If you are trying to use a column that isn't defined within the column array then you have to use `$originalRow` as